← Back to trust

 First, there is disclosure work.
 Where adjacent layers carry materially different rights, the architecture requires continuous explanation to users, tokenholders, counterparties, and regulators.
 The public must be told that governance rights, product claims, structured-note protections, and secured positions do not collapse into one unified token entitlement.

-That work is more operational than a generic investor-relations function.
+That work is operational.
 It includes keeping offering materials, governance documentation, onboarding materials, and product explanations aligned across legally distinct layers so that market narrative does not outrun legal position.
 In a structure like Ondo’s, explanation is part of maintenance.
 If the explanatory layer drifts, the claim-order distinction becomes harder to sustain in practice even if it remains intact on paper.

 The public documentation stack already shows this burden in concrete form.
 ONDO governance and token materials sit on Foundation pages and Tally.
 USDY and OUSG product surfaces have their own basics and eligibility materials.
 Ondo Global Markets has separate overview, legal-and-regulatory, and trust-and-transparency pages.
-Those parallel explanatory surfaces are not incidental website design.
-They are part of the institutional work required to keep legally distinct layers intelligible to different audiences at the same time.
+Those parallel explanatory surfaces record the institutional work required to keep legally distinct layers intelligible to different audiences at the same time.
+Ordinary product segmentation explains the existence of separate pages; what the layered architecture adds is the burden each surface carries to mark what its layer holds and what it leaves elsewhere, because adjacency invites compression that a single-product issuer’s pages never have to manage.

 Second, there is legal-maintenance work.
 A layered architecture like Ondo’s has to be sustained across legal documentation, entity upkeep, service-provider coordination, and jurisdiction-specific drafting.
 Delaware entities, a BVI SPV, Swiss-law sales terms, and issuer-side product controls do not maintain themselves.
 The architecture formalizes rights at specific layers, but it pushes the burden of maintaining those distinctions into ongoing legal and organizational labor.

 The same point appears in product evolution.
-Ondo’s own public materials around OUSG’s shift into BlackRock’s BUIDL and around round-the-clock subscriptions and redemptions show that the architecture is not static.
-It is updated, re-documented, and re-explained as product-layer arrangements change.
-That is the practical meaning of legal-maintenance work in this context: the claim structure has to be kept current across entities, counterparties, and public-facing documentation rather than simply declared once.
+Ondo’s own public materials around OUSG’s shift into BlackRock’s BUIDL and around round-the-clock subscriptions and redemptions show continual updating, re-documentation, and re-explanation as product-layer arrangements change.
+That is the practical meaning of legal-maintenance work in this context: the claim structure has to be kept current across entities, counterparties, and public-facing documentation instead of declared once.

 Third, there is regulatory-engagement work.
 A structure that separates governance tokens from product-layer claims must continually be interpreted against securities, tokenization, disclosure, payments, and cross-border legal frameworks.
 The distinction is analytically useful only because someone must keep specifying it to regulators and markets.

 Fourth, there is reputational and explanatory work.
-Market adjacency encourages compression.
+Market adjacency encourages compression, and the documented descriptions in Part 1 show the encouragement operating: a registration statement, exchange listings, and market reporting each present the token through the product economics the legal structure places elsewhere.
 When buyers or observers treat ONDO as though it inherits product-layer economics, the architecture generates an interpretive gap that has to be managed through public communication, investor education, and, in harder cases, litigation or enforcement-facing clarification.

-These burdens are not accidental side effects.
-They are the practical cost of a design that formalizes rights at one layer while leaving adjacent audiences to infer relationships across layers.
+These burdens are practical costs of a design that formalizes rights at one layer while leaving adjacent audiences to infer relationships across layers.
 The more successful tokenized-finance brands become, the stronger this interpretive pressure becomes.
-That is why the residual domain here is not abstract.
-It is the continuing work required to keep legal separation legible in a market environment that rewards compression.
+That is why the residual domain here is concrete: the continuing work required to keep legal separation legible in a market environment that rewards compression.

-This is the programme bridge.
-The formal architecture does not eliminate institutional consequence.
-It redistributes it.
-Ondo’s layered claim structure is a property-rights case and a case in which formalization at one layer creates a durable residual burden elsewhere.
+The connection between claim-order analysis and residual-authority analysis is now explicit.
+Ondo’s layered claim structure is a property-rights case and a case in which formalization at one layer creates a durable residual burden of legal maintenance, disclosure, regulatory engagement, and explanation elsewhere.

 7. Comparative Position

-Two comparator families help locate the Ondo case more accurately than earlier drafts did.
+Two comparator families help locate the Ondo case.

 A. Single-instrument tokenized funds

-BlackRock’s BUIDL and Franklin Templeton’s FOBXX show what a more unified tokenized-fund architecture looks like.
+BlackRock’s BUIDL and Franklin Templeton’s FOBXX show what a more unified tokenized-fund architecture looks like (BlackRock 2024; Franklin Templeton 2024).
 In those cases, the tokenized instrument tracks the fund-share claim itself.
-There is no widely distributed governance token sitting next to the product layer and inviting a separate claim-order question.
+Their structures lack a widely distributed governance token sitting next to the product layer and inviting a separate claim-order question.
 These structures are useful precisely because they show that tokenization alone does not create the Ondo problem.
 The problem arises when tokenized products and governance tokens are distributed across distinct layers.

 B. Cross-entity separation cases